Extended Family Custody Attorneys in Sarasota

-Sometimes, Family Members Must Care For A Child
+When Other Family Members Must Care for a Child

 Not every child grows up in a traditional family comprised of two parents.
 In some instances, it is best for an extended relative, such as aunt, uncle or grandparent, to have custody.

-Schipani & Norman, P.A., provides legal guidance to families as they encounter this complex situation.
-We understand that this chapter of your life can feel stressful and confusing, so we strive to provide compassion as well as counsel.
-Working closely with you, we can help you find practical solutions to meet your family’s current needs.
+At Schipani & Norman, P.A. in Sarasota, we provide legal guidance for families as they encounter this complex situation.
+We understand that this chapter of your life can feel stressful and confusing, so we strive to provide compassionate support as well as counsel.
+As we work closely with you, we will help you find practical solutions that meet your family’s current needs.

 Concurrent Custody Vs. Temporary Custody